datafueled/memory-pool-system/manual/source/pool/amc.rst

   via :c:func:`mps_free`.

 * Supports allocation via :term:`allocation points`.
-If an allocation point is created in an AMC pool, the call to :c:func:`mps_ap_create` takes no additional parameters.
+If an allocation point is created in an AMC pool, the call to :c:func:`mps_ap_create_k` takes no keyword arguments.

 * Supports :term:`allocation frames` but does not use them to improve the efficiency of stack-like allocation.